orangekame3/gpt-mcp/README.md

 }
 ```

-Replace `"your-api-key-here"` with your actual OpenAI API key.
+Replace `"your-openai-api-key"` with your actual OpenAI API key.
 The MCP server will be automatically available in Claude Code.

 #### Method 2: Using claude mcp add command with environment variables